Gambia passes bill to introduce crime of 'aggravated homosexuality'

 Homosexuality remains taboo in many socially conservative African societies where some religious groups have branded it a corrupting import from the West.

-“A person who commits the offense of aggravated homosexuality is liable on conviction to imprisonment (for) life,” said one section of the bill.
+“A person who commits the offence of aggravated homosexuality is liable on conviction to imprisonment (for) life,” said one section of the bill.

 On the day the bill passed, Justice Minister Mama Fatima Singhateh was removed from office, though no reason was given for the decision.